lukeplausin/organised/README.md

 # A word on spelling

-Although in my country organise is spelled with an "s", spelling conventions in code tend to take after the U, so for this reason I have decided to use "organize" with a Z throughout the source code.
-When you install the python module, the CLI scripts are installed to the system with both british and american spellings so this should keep everyone happy.
+In my country 🇬🇧 organise is spelled with an "s", however international code conventions tend to use US spelling so for this reason I've decided to use "organize" (with a Z) throughout the source code.
+When you install the python module, the CLI scripts are installed to the system with both British and American spellings so this should keep everyone happy.

 ```bash
 organise --help